lasithagp/portfolio/README.txt

-This is a repository for my portfolio webpage hosted on GitHub at https://lasithagp.github.io/portfolio/
+This is the repository for my portfolio webpage hosted on GitHub at https://lasithagp.github.io/portfolio/

 Massively by HTML5 UP
 html5up.net | @ajlkn